ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 *Format:* str

-*Default:*
-mmtk_trajectory_directory_path\\<trajectory_filename>_<analysis_acronym>
+**Default:**
+hdf_trajectory_directory_path/<trajectory_filename>_<analysis_acronym>

-Here, mmtk_trajectory_directory_path is the path to the directory where the NetCDF file that is being used for analysis is located.
-The
-<trajectory_filename> is the name of the NetCDF file.
-<trajectory_filename> is the shortened name of the analysis, e.g. disf
-for dynamic incoherent structure factor.
-How this translates into practice can be seen in the picture above.
+Here, hdf_trajectory_directory_path represents the directory path where the HDF file used for analysis is located.
+The <trajectory_filename> is the name of the HDF file, and <analysis_acronym> is the abbreviated name of the analysis, such as "disf" for dynamic incoherent structure factor.
+You can see how this is applied in the example image above.
 Further, if the above path already exists, (n) will be appended to the end of the file name, where n is the lowest number for which a file doesn't exist.
 This way, no overwriting occurs.